-In one of two new books he will be releasing this year, Sen. Paul Rand, R-KY discusses politicians and prayer.
+In one of two new books he will be releasing this year, Sen. Rand Paul, R-KY discusses politicians and prayer.
 Due out Sept.
-8, Rand's book proclaims its purpose in its title, Our Presidents & Their Prayers: Proclamations of Faith by America's Leaders.
+8, Paul's book proclaims its purpose in its title, Our Presidents & Their Prayers: Proclamations of Faith by America's Leaders.
 It is no coincidence that the senator is among the handful of national politicians who aim to be considered by the voters as fit to fill the oval office when it comes open in 2016.

 Offering a Candidate to Fill a Need